salcott01/Chladni_Project/README.md

 Each of these represent degenerate nodes (a sum of eigenfunctions cos(nπx/a)cos(mπy/a) with n²+m² = const), which I generated via the hastily put-together [test.py](https://github.com/salcott01/Chladni_Project/blob/main/test.py).
 Indeed, similar patterns were apparent in our collected data.

 ## Citations/Resources
-We used this guide as a starting point for the design of our Chladni plate:
+We used this as a starting point for designing our Chladni plate:
 [Oobleck Chladni Plate](https://www.instructables.com/Oobleck-Chladni-Plate/)

 For the patterns shown, we used this website to generate pure tones for the audio exciter: